Surgery for Breast Cancer in Men

 The main possible long-term effect of removing axillary lymph nodes is lymphedema (swelling) of the arm.
 This occurs because any excess fluid in the arms normally travels back into the bloodstream through the lymphatic system.
 Removing the lymph nodes sometimes blocks the drainage from the arm, causing this fluid to remain and build up.

 This side effect has not been studied well in men, but in studies of women up to 30% of those who have a full ALND develop lymphedema.
 It also occurs in up to 3% of those who have a sentinel lymph node biopsy.
 Lymphedema seems to be more common if radiation is given after surgery.
 Sometimes this starts soon after surgery, but it can take a long time to develop.
 For some people, the swelling lasts for only a few weeks and then goes away.
 Other times, the swelling lasts a long time.
 Ways to help prevent or reduce the effects of lymphedema are discussed in the section " What happens after treatment for breast cancer in men?"
 If your arm is swollen, tight, or painful after lymph node surgery, be sure to tell someone on your cancer care team right away.
-For more information about lymphedema after breast surgery, see Lymphedema: What Every Woman With Breast Cancer Should Know (this information also applies to men).
+For more information about lymphedema after breast surgery, see our document For People With Lymphedema.

 You may also have short- or long-term limitations in moving your arm and shoulder after surgery.
 This is more common after an ALND than a SLNB.
 Your doctor may give you exercises to ensure that you do not have permanent problems with movement (a frozen shoulder).
 Numbness of the skin of the upper, inner arm is another common side effect because the nerve that controls sensation here travels through the lymph node area.